01 of 10

 In Front of the Hawa Mahal

 Keep walking straight, and you'll reach Jaipur's most famous landmark -- the Hawa Mahal (Wind Palace).
 This marvelous example of Rajput architecture was built in 1799 by Maharaja Sawaj Pratap Singh.
 It was made so that the ladies of the palace could look out over the street, from the small windows, unobserved.
 There are 953 of these windows in total, spread over five levels!
-However, unfortunately, there's not much wind in the Wind Palace these days, as most of the windows have been sealed shut.
+However, unfortunately, there's not much wind in the Wind Palace these days, as many of the windows have been sealed shut.

 05 of 10